Obarun/66/README.md

 * [ ] Provide Hook for boot process

   Allow at specific point of the boot process to execute specific tasks given by user.

+* [ ] Hacking s6-supervise

+  Hack the s6-supervise program to include support for a `[Reload]` section, handling tasks before executing the service and managing jobs events.